jorgebucaran/superfine/README.md

 ## Usage

-Let's walkthrough an example that mirrors the text of an `<input>` element.
+Here is a basic example that mirrors the text of an [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) element.
 Go ahead and [try it online](https://codepen.io/jorgebucaran/pen/KoqxGW) to see what it looks like.

 ```js
 import { h, render } from "ultradom"